philiosi/kisti-pal/docs/crystfel_htcondor.rst

   lst_dir="" # Do not assign a value. -f option parameter

   # Output
-  # 'stream_foler' and 'log' directories are required.
+  # 'stream_dir' and 'log' directories are required.
 Please change directories what you want.
   # Default directory are 'file_stream' and 'log'
   stream_dir="file_stream"
   log="log"